Public Computers and WiFi

 - There is no charge for use.
 Printouts are 15 cents/page.

-- Procedures for reservations and length of usage vary among our locations.
-Please contact your branch for more information.
+- Procedures for reservations and length of usage vary.
+Please contact your location for more information.

 - All users are required to read and sign the Computer Acceptable Use Policy.

-- An Early Literacy Station with educational games (but no Internet access) is available at Auburn, Rocklin, and Penryn libraries.
+- Early Literacy Stations (ages 2-8) with educational games ares available at Auburn, Foresthill, and Granite Bay libraries.

-WiFi is available at all branches (excluding the Bookmobile) at no charge.
+WiFi is available at all locations (including the Bookmobile) at no charge.

 - Space for laptops and other e-devices is also available.